 What documents do I need before I travel to Europe?

-The right car insurance for the country you're visiting: You also need to find out if you need an international driving permit
+- The right car insurance for the country you're visiting: Planning to drive?
+You'll also need to find out if you need an international driving permit.

-Your travel insurance policy information: Keep this information with you in case you need to make a claim
+- Your travel insurance policy information: Keep this info with you in case you need to make a claim, including the emergency 24/7 helpline number.

 Is my British passport still valid after Brexit?